 In 2014, SREB began using net price data as a cost indicator.
-National Center for Education Statistics defines net price as the total cost of attendance minus the average state, federal, and institutional scholarship and grant aid.
+National Center for Education Statistics defines net price as the total cost of attendance minus the average state, federal, and institutional scholarship and grant ources: The College Board, National Center for Education Statistics, SREB Data exchange and U.S. Department of Education aid.
 It factors in what students can expect, on average, to receive in all types of financial aid, including stateaid programs.